rybafish/rybafish.github.io/customKPIgantt.md

 ### sql
 SQL statement has to provide HOST, START, STOP, ENTITY and DETAILS columns.
 Column names are case-sensitive and must be uppercase.

+In case of service type also PORT must be provided.

-Note: according to YAML formatting rules the sql statement has to start with '>' character and must be idented.
-Only spaces allowed as indentation character, do not use \t to avoid yaml parsing issues.
+Note: according to YAML formatting rules the sql statement has to start with '>' character and must be idented. **Only spaces** allowed as indentation character, do not use \t to avoid yaml parsing issues.

-START and STOP columns are timestamp format.
+START and STOP columns are **timestamp** format.

 ENTITY: this column will be used to group events.

 DETAILS: column providing additional information to be displayed when the entry is clicked on.

-All of them are mandatory columns.
+All of those are mandatory columns.